SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/05-Subjects.md

 This means that we can **pass a Subject** as an argument to the **subscribe()** method of an **Observable**, because it **implements** `next()`, `error()` and `complete()`.

-Therefore we can have a more active approach of using observables with subjects that do not mean that we should always use subjects just use them if we need to use something like an event emitter.
+Therefore **we can have a more active approach** of using observables with subjects.

+That do not mean we **should always use subjects** just use them if something like an event emitter is needed.

 [/slide]